 Winters can be wet and are usually cool with average temperatures of around 57 degrees Fahrenheit (14 degrees Celsius); summers are warm, sunny, and dry.
 Temperatures are highest from July through September when the city averages 71 degrees Fahrenheit (22 degrees Celsius).
 The humidity level at the coast is higher than it is inland, but the discomfort usually associated with humidity is tempered by cooling ocean breezes.

 Located toward the north of the country in the Middle Atlas region, Fez has a mild, sunny Mediterranean climate.
 Winter and spring are often wet, with the greatest amount of rain falling between November and January—around 3 inches per month.

 On the plus side, winters are rarely freezing with average temperatures of around 57 degrees Fahrenheit (14 degrees Celsius).
 From June to August, the weather is typically hot, dry and sunny with average temperatures around 86 degrees Fahrenheit (30 degrees Celsius) and rainfall totals of under an inch per month from May through September, making this the best time of year to visit Morocco's oldest imperial city.

 The Atlas Mountains

-The weather in the Atlas Mountains is unpredictable, and depends heavily on the elevation that you plan on traveling to.
-In the High Atlas region, summers are cool but sunny, with temperatures averaging around 77ºF/ 25ºC during the daytime.
+The weather in the Atlas Mountains is unpredictable and depends heavily on the elevation that you plan on visiting.
+In the High Atlas region, summers are cool but sunny, with temperatures averaging around 77 degrees Fahrenheit (25 degrees Celsius) during the daytime.

-The best time to book a desert tour is during the spring and fall months, when the weather is neither too hot or too cold.
-Be aware though that March and April often coincide with the Sirocco wind, which can cause dusty, dry conditions, poor visibility and sudden sandstorms.
+The best time to book a desert tour is during the spring and fall months when the weather is neither too hot nor too cold.
+Be aware, though, that March and April often coincide with the Sirocco wind, which can cause dusty, dry conditions, poor visibility, and sudden sandstorms.